-The 586STE system board can support 256KB (32Kx32 x2) or 512KB (64Kx32 x2) pipeline/linear burst.
-Your system board may come with 256KB or 512KB cache mounted at locations U5 and U6 of the system board.
+The 586STE system board supports 256KB (32Kx32 x2) or 512KB (64Kx32 x2) pipeline/linear burst, direct map write-back cache installed at locations U5 and U6 of the system board.
 Regardless of the amount of cache memory installed, one SRAM is mounted on location U10 for tag SRAM to store the cacheable addresses.
+Refer to page 12 for the locations of the SRAMs and tag SRAM.